• Skip to primary navigation

 The term dark social (aka: dark social media, dark traffic) was coined by American journalist Alexis C. Madrigal of The Atlantic magazine in 2012.
 It refers to content which is shared through a private channel that can’t be tracked by ordinary web analytics software.

-These channels include email, texting, podcasts, online communities, messenger apps, copy-and-paste sharing, and even secure browsing.
+These channels can include email, texting, podcasts, online communities, messenger apps, copy-and-paste sharing, social media, and even secure browsing.
 Because these sources contain no digital referral information — and therefore can’t be tracked — they are often invisible or mistakenly attributed to an incorrect channel instead.
 If a person uses secure browsing, then those visits also fall under the umbrella of dark social.

 Some dark social referrals even show up under the generic label of direct, typed, bookmarked, or other similar names in today’s web analytics software (like Google Analytics).
 But make no mistake, dark social is real.
-By some estimates, it’s more powerful and prevalent than any social media platform.
+By some estimates, it’s more powerful and prevalent than any one social media platform.

 It’s not the Dark Web